Foundation Academics with Dr. Gil Tippy

 These Early Developmental Capacities

-These early developmental capacities that Dr. Tippy refers to are the ones we’ve discussed many times at Affect Autism.
+These early developmental capacities that Dr. Tippy refers to are the ones we’ve discussed many times.
 They are the functional emotional developmental capacities in the Developmental, Individual differences, Relationship-based model–or DIR/Floortime.
 Neurotypical children master these capacities by about 48 months old.

 In this week’s podcast, we spoke about the many children on the autism spectrum who read at a very young age, and even teach themselves to read.